department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/asbestos.md

 ### How do I get these benefits?

-You’ll need to apply for benefits.
-When you apply, you’ll have to show that your illness was likely caused by your contact with asbestos while serving in the military. <br>
+You’ll need to file a claim for benefits.
+When you file, you’ll have to show that your illness was likely caused by your contact with asbestos while serving in the military. <br>
 [Find out how to file a claim for disability compensation](/disability-benefits/apply/).

 If you think you’ve had contact with asbestos, talk to your doctor about getting tested for certain illnesses that affect your lungs.